Uses of English verb forms: Past perfect

-Compare He had left when we arrived (where his leaving preceded our arrival), with the form with the past simple, He left when we arrived (where his leaving was concurrent with or shortly after our arrival).
+Compare He had left when we arrived (where his leaving preceded our arrival), with the form with the simple past, He left when we arrived (where his leaving was concurrent with or shortly after our arrival).
 Unlike the present perfect, the past perfect can readily be used with an adverb specifying a past time frame for the occurrence.
-For example, while it is incorrect to say *I have done it last Friday (the use of last Friday, specifying the past time, would require the past simple rather than the present perfect), there is no such objection to a sentence like "I had done it the previous Friday".
+For example, while it is incorrect to say *I have done it last Friday (the use of last Friday, specifying the past time, would require the simple past rather than the present perfect), there is no such objection to a sentence such as "I had done it the previous Friday".
 The past perfect can also be used for states or repeated occurrences pertaining over a period up to a time in the past, particularly in stating "for how long" or since when".
 However, if the state is temporary and the verb can be used in the progressive aspect, the past perfect progressive would normally be used instead.
 Some examples with the plain past perfect:

 I had lived in that house for 10 years.

 The children had been in their room since lunchtime.